Grey Cooper: Life

 He was a Member of Parliament (MP) for Rochester from 1765 to 1768.
 He was an MP for Grampound, Cornwall from 1768 to 1774.
 He was an MP for Saltash from 1774 to 1784 and MP for Richmond, Yorkshire from 1786 to 1790.
 For much of his career he was Secretary of the Treasury under various administrations.

 He claimed to have inherited the baronetcy of Cooper of Gogan from 1775 on, thus calling himself Sir Grey Cooper, Bart.; whether that baronetcy ever existed and whether Cooper was heir to it are doubtful.
 In 1799 he acquired the manor of Worlington, near Bury St Edmunds, Suffolk and lived at Worlington Hall, the 16th century manor house.

 Grey died suddenly in 1801 at his home and was buried at All Saints Church, Worlington.
 He had married twice; firstly in 1753 Margaret, the daughter of Sir Henry Grey, 1st Baronet, of Howick, Northumberland and secondly, in 1762, Elizabeth Kennedy of Newcastle upon Tyne, with whom he had 2 sons and 2 daughters.
-He was succeeded to his "title" and estate by his son, Sir Frederic Grey-Cooper, Bt.
+He was succeeded by his son, Sir Frederic Grey-Cooper, who married Josepha Newton, daughter of Francis Milner Newton.